Picture Gallery

 Photo

-... and now you don’t...
-Shirley Greenman forwarded this clipping from the April 13, 1950, issue of Woman’s Own, preserved because the publishers were giving a word of thanks to the ‘happy lot’ of Sun men who printed their magazine, one of whom was Shirley’s father, John ‘Jack’ Priestley (front left).
+... and now you don't...
+Shirley Greenman forwarded this clipping from the April 13, 1950, issue of Woman's Own, preserved because the publishers were giving a word of thanks to the 'happy lot' of Sun men who printed their magazine, one of whom was Shirley's father, John 'Jack' Priestley (front left).
 It took us a moment to realize that Douglas Fairbanks Jr was nowhere to be seen in the otherwise familiar picture!
-This April version was clearly the original photo, the September version a clever composite: one pressman had been removed and Mr Fairbanks inserted with such deftness that we had never noticed the extent of the retoucher’s handiwork.
+This April version was clearly the original photo, the September version a clever composite: one pressman had been removed and Mr Fairbanks had been inserted with such deftness that we'd never noticed the extent of the retoucher's handiwork.
 All of this was, of course, long before the days of Photoshop...

 Photo